 A draft model for a mandatory reporting scheme in NSW has been developed by a working group of NSW agencies including the Department of Communities and Justice, the Department of Customer Service, the NSW Ministry of Health and the Information and Privacy Commission.
 Any mandatory data breach notification scheme introduced in NSW would be designed to complement the existing Commonwealth Notifiable Data Breach (NDB) Scheme under the Privacy Act, particularly in areas of jurisdictional overlap.

-I hope that these commer me if you have any querie Senior Project Officer, on es.
-Alternatively, you ma
+I hope that these comments will be of assistance.
+Please do not hesitate to contact me if you have any queries.
+Alternatively, you may contact set as a set of the se

-•

 Yours sincerely

 Samantha Gavel Privacy Commissioner